Yes, you read that right. Go check out this post at the lawblog The Volokh Conspiracy and read the comments. Best one so far:

 In March 1993, Officer Lakisha Poge fired a round through her bed while

-, a police report states.
+unloading a Glock in her apartment, a police report states.
 The bullet went

 through the floor and hit Glowdean Catching in the apartment below.
 Catching,